mwbowers/mwbowers.github.io/reference/expo/non-generated-reference/field-as-dropdown-box.md

 ---
-title: Displaying a Field as a Dropdown Box
+title: "Transforming Fields into Dropdown Boxes"
-description: Learn how to transform a standard field into a dynamic dropdown box with our step-by-step guide.
-This document is designed for developers and UI/UX designers looking to enhance user interaction and data input efficiency in their applications.
-It covers the essentials of implementing dropdown boxes, including code examples, customization tips, and best practices for usability.
-Whether you're working on web, desktop, or mobile applications, this guide will help you create more engaging and user-friendly forms by effectively displaying fields as dropdown boxes.
+description: "Learn how to convert input fields into dropdown boxes for a better user experience.
+This guide covers techniques and best practices."
 ---

 When a decimal or character field's domain is limited by a finite set of discrete values the field can be displayed as a dropdown box.